 Graduate Language Examination Policies

-The foreign language requirements for the M.A. and the Ph.D. are the same for both Comparative Literature and Comparative Studies in Discourse and Society: Proficiency in two languages (other than English) appropriate to a student’s program, as demonstrated by passing language examinations administered by the Department.
+The foreign language requirements for the M.A. and the Ph.D. are the same for both Comparative Literature and Comparative Studies in Discourse and Society: Proficiency in two languages (other than English) appropriate to a student’s program.
 The choice of languages is to be made with respect to a student’s area of specialization and in consultation with his or her adviser, who must approve it.
+Proficiency is to be demonstrated in one of the following ways:

 Once agreed upon, these two languages will be named on the official Graduate Progress Report (GPR).
-It is understood that, where appropriate, students and their advisers may agree to make one or more additional languages, or spoken/aural competence in addition to the reading knowledge tested by the Department’s language examinations, an integral part of a doctoral program; however, only the two tested languages will be listed on the GPR.
+It is understood that, where appropriate, students and their advisers may agree to make one or more additional languages, or spoken/aural competence in addition to the reading knowledge tested in the ways indicated above, an integral part of a doctoral program; however, only the two assessed languages will be listed on the GPR.
 Students for whom English is not their native language may use that native language to satisfy one requirement, provided it is germane to their program of study.
-No other waivers—having taken language courses, having taught elementary courses in the target language, e.g.—are permitted.
-The Department strongly urges students to take these examinations as early as possible during their time in graduate school.
-In any case, at least one language must be passed at least one month before the student takes the M.A. or written Ph.D. preliminary examinations, the other between completion of the M.A. examination and a student’s filing for the degree (for the M.A.) or at least one month before the dissertation prospectus meeting (for the Ph.D.).
-Examinations may be taken as many times as necessary to meet the requirements..
-This policy will apply to all students taking M.A. or written Ph.D. preliminary examinations after 16 May 2014.
+The Department strongly urges students to complete language requirements as early as possible during their time in graduate school.
+In any case, at least one language must be passed at least one month before the student takes the written Ph.D. preliminary examination, the other at least one month before the dissertation defense.
+Students completing an M.A. in the department must complete language requirements at least one month prior to the M.A. defense.
 Students should note that satisfaction of these language requirements within the specified time frames is considered an integral part of adequate progress toward the degree; as such, it will be tracked at each annual review of graduate student progress and will factor into hiring and fellowship decisions over which the Department has control.

 the Language Examination Form, which